itthinx/affiliates-contact-form-7/readme.txt

 == Changelog ==

-= 5.0.0 =
+= 5.1.0 =
-* WordPress 5.x compatible.
+* WordPress 5.1 compatibility.
-* Added support for rate formulas (requires Affiliates Pro >= 4.x or Affiliates Enterprise >= 4.x).

-= 4.0.1 =
-* Fixed referral and referral item types.

-= 4.0.0 =
-* Tested for Wordpress 4.8.2 compatibility
-* Fixed issue on petition forms
-* Added support for rates with Affiliates 3.0.0

-= 3.3.0 =
-* Added support for a affiliate_id or affiliate_login field to allow form submitters to indicate the referring affiliate's ID or user login.

-= 3.2.0 =
+* Simplified footer and fixed a replacement issue.
-* Added petition forms feature.
+* Added changelog.txt.
-* Tested for WordPress 4.1 compatibility.

-= 3.1.0 =
-* Updated for Contact Form 7 3.9 compatibility.

-= 3.0.1 =
-* WordPress 3.8 compatibility checked

-= 3.0.0 =
-* WordPress 3.6.1 compatible release
+* Cleaned up unnecessary code.
+* Fixed currencies from Affiliates system were not used.

+For the complete history of changes see [changelog.txt](https://github.com/itthinx/affiliates-contact-form-7/blob/master/changelog.txt).

 == Upgrade Notice ==

-This version is compatible with WordPress 5.x, Affiliates, Affiliates Pro and Affiliates Enterprise.
+This version is compatible with the latest versions of WordPress, Affiliates, Affiliates Pro and Affiliates Enterprise.
 Support for formula-based rates requires Affiliates Pro 4.x or Affiliates Enterprise 4.x.